LukeHT113/rgbdle/README.md

 # RGBdle

-RGBdle is a my spin on the popular daily guessing game archetype.
+RGBdle is my spin on the popular daily guessing game archetype.
 Guess the daily RGB colour in as few attempts as possible.

 ## GitHub Pages
 Play it via the GitHub Pages link, [here](https://lukeht113.github.io/rgbdle/).